-Certain employees at the College are considered "Responsible Employees" under Title IX, which means that they are employees who are required to report any alleged sexual misconduct incidents to the Title IX Coordinator.
+Certain employees at the College are considered "Responsible Employees" under Title IX, which means that they are employees who are required to report any alleged sexual misconduct incidents to the Title IX Coordinator, but that they are not deemed OWAs because the College has not conferred upon them authority to take corrective action to end the discrimination or to redress the sexual harassment.
+As stated above, however, all employees are required to report known or suspected incidents of sexual abuse of a minor to the Title IX Coordinator and/or Department of Public Safety.